FLiER: Practical Topology Update Detection Using Sparse PMUs: Experiments

 One of the possibilities FLiER checks is that there has been no change; in this case, we use the norm of the fingerprint as both the fingerprint score and the filter score.
 By including this possibility among those checked, FLiER acts simultaneously as a method for topology change detection and identification.

-We run tests on the IEEE 57 bus and 118 bus networks, with three different PMU arrangements on each: \begin{itemize} \item {\bf Single}: Only one PMU is placed in the network, at a low-degree node (bus 35 in the 57-bus network and 65 in the 118-bus network).
-This represents a near-worst-case deployment for our method. \item {\bf Sparse}: A few PMUs are placed about the network (on buses 4, 13, and 34 in the 57-bus network and on buses 5, 17, 37, 66, 80, and 100 in the 118-bus network).
+We run tests on the IEEE 57 bus and 118 bus networks, with three different PMU arrangements on each: \begin{itemize} \item {\bf Single}: Only one PMU is placed in the network, at a low-degree node (bus 35 in the 57-bus network and 65 in the 118-bus network, providing a total of 3 and 5 bus voltage readings, respectively).
+This represents a near-worst-case deployment for our method. \item {\bf Sparse}: A few PMUs are placed about the network (on buses 4, 13, and 34 in the 57-bus network and on buses 5, 17, 37, 66, 80, and 100 in the 118-bus network, providing a total of 15 and 40 bus voltage readings, respectively).
 We consider this a realistic scenario in which sparsely-deployed PMUs do not offer full network observability. \item {\bf All}: PMUs are placed on all buses.
 Any error is due purely to the linear approximation. \end{itemize} We did not test changes that cause convergence failure in our power flow solver.
 We assume such contingencies result in collapse without some control action.